 I thought I’d update some info about myself, in case you’ve stumbled across this blog on a random journey through the internet.
 I contribute information infrequently, and also post on Facebook on the Gut Thinking group.
-I am currently back in school, completing a degree in Nutrition and Food Science, Dietetics, and am in the process of starting my job search, as I plan on starting a career as a food technologist in June, 2013.
+I have a Bachelor of Science degree in Nutrition and Food Science, Dietetics emphasis and taking the exam to be a Registered Nutrition and Dietetic Technician.
+Please find my career portfolio online at StephanieBird.com.

 My mission: To compassionately help people with a variety of health concerns find better living through diet changes and supportive strategies including recipes and sharing of knowledge, with a dash of humor if it helps.

 Gut is my co-pilot.
 Most people know what it’s like to have a “gut feeling.”
 We work on instinct to make decisions based on what we know to be true

 I have spent my life trying to get my diet right because I discovered along the way that what I eat definitely impacts how I feel that day, up to several days after.
 Sure, I’d heard the whole “you are what you eat” bit growing up, but I hadn’t realized until my late 20s how literal that message is.

 For me, that meant the things I was eating weren’t adding up to a healthy-feeling me.
 In order to change that, I have been on a quest since 1999 to figure out what types of food make me feel good without feeling bored or punished.